 OXCEL – The Oxford Centre for Leadership is registered with the UK Register of Learning Providers (UKRLP) with Provider Reference Number 10063798.
 The UKRLP does not quality assure or accredit in any way the learning provision of the provider.
 However, registration with the UKRLP does serve as an official confirmation that the education provider’s existence and details have been verified by a UK government agency.

 OXCEL certifications are listed in the 39th edition of British Qualifications: A Complete Guide to Professional Vocational and Academic Qualifications in the UK (Kogan Page) “the definitive one-volume guide to every recognized qualification on offer in the United Kingdom”.

 While OXCEL certifications have been recognized for credit by some overseas degree-awarding bodies, the degrees issued by those bodies are not United Kingdom awards, nor are they designed to be comparable to United Kingdom awards.

 Award and graduation ceremonies in exclusive venues in the United Kingdom, continental Europe and Malaysia have been a regular feature of OXCEL’s work, often with several ceremonies each year.
 OXCEL Certifications and Awards are presented at these splendid events and delegates have the opportunity to experience the unique culture of a historic global city.
-From 2008 onwards, OXCEL developed a close partnership with European-American University (Kingdom of Bunyoro-Kitara) and evolved a popular dual award scheme with the University which continues today.
+From 2008 onwards, OXCEL developed a close partnership with European-American University (Panama) and evolved a popular dual award scheme with the University which continues today.

 Between 2011 and 2013, OXCEL was rebranded as the Oxford Centre for Excellence (OXCELL) which was incorporated in Malaysia, and until 2013 it also held membership of the European Council for Business Education, hosting several events which were attended by officers of that organization.